emiliacs/FloodFill/README.md

 # Floodfill and Pathfinder program
-CLI game made with C#
+Console application made with C#

 ## What is this?

-Application where user can play floodfill or PathFinder game in command line
+Application where user can play FloodFill or PathFinder game in command line